-Regular interaction among students is also mandated in Title 5.
-This is necessary to design a collaborative, student-centered environment in which a community of learners is created.
+Regular interaction among students is necessary to design a collaborative, student-centered environment in which a community of learners is created.
 Make sure you include specific examples for your course, where appropriate.

 Methods of interaction Description (add specifics for your course) Email Students will be encouraged to email each other to ask questions about the course, including assignments.
 Class discussion board Students will post to the discussion board in each module, answering questions posed by the instructor.
 They will also reply to each others' postings.
 An example assignment is Group work Students will work in teams to complete a group project.
 This project will then be shared with the rest of the class in the discussion board.
 An example assignment is Blogs Students will use blogs to discuss topics in the course.
 They will also use blogs in a writing assignment in which groups collaborate to write a paper.
 An example assignment is Chat As an adjunct to the group discussion board, students will use the class chatroom to discuss their group project in real-time.
 Peer-editing/critiquing Students will complete a peer-editing assignment.
 They will edit another student's paper and give feedback directly on the document.
 An example assignment is Social networking A social network tool will be used so everyone can communicate on any topic.
-Wikis Students will use wikis to work collaboratively on a project or paper.
+Wikis Wikis allow students to work collaboratively on a project or paper.
+This can be useful when groups have to create a product to share with the class.
 An example assignment is Webconferencing Students will interact in real time with each other to discuss course work.
 Other